Things to Do in Greymouth for Couples

 6. Enjoy a Scenic Journey on the TranzAlpine Express

 Fancy a trip to Christchurch?
 Sure, it’s on the other side of the country but the journey to get there is breathtakingly beautiful!
 Hop on the TranzAlpine Express from the Greymouth Railway Station and ride the rails through the Arthur’s Pass National Park awash in glorious mountains, braided rivers, bush-clad hills and farming plains on a four-hour journey to Christchurch.
 Take in the scenery from the open-air viewing carriages and the comfort of your spacious seat with large windows.
 Treat yourselves to something from the cafe carriage along the way.
+Book your journey or find out more information on Viator or Tripadvisor.

 Location: Greymouth Railway Station, 164 MacKay Street, Greymouth.